Main Line of Public Works

 The Main Line of Public Works was a package of legislation passed by the Commonwealth of Pennsylvania in 1826 to establish a means of transporting freight between Philadelphia and Pittsburgh.
 It funded the construction of various long-proposed canal and road projects, mostly in southern Pennsylvania, that became a canal system and later added railroads.
 Built between 1826 and 1834, it established the Pennsylvania Canal System and the Allegheny Portage Railroad.

 Later amendments substituted a new technology, railroads, in place of the planned but costly 82 mi canal connecting the Delaware River in Philadelphia to the Susquehanna River.
+The route from Philadelphia to Pittsburgh remained a patchwork of canals and railroads until the Pennsylvania Railroad was built in the 1850s.

-Historic background
+Historic Background

 Trans-Appalachian settlement had begun in earnest during the latter years of the French and Indian War (1754-1763).
-Following the war, the British government made several agreements, primarily with the Iroquois Confederacy, which resulted in official policies to curb the expansion of settlement in the colonial Mid-West.
-This was one of many British policies that created support for the American Revolution—not just along the American frontier for those hoping to emigrate into the Ohio Country, but also for Eastern seaboard populations that were blooming in the pre-industrialization period.
+Following the war, the British government made several agreements, primarily with the Iroquois, which resulted in official policies to curb the expansion of settlement in the colonial West (today's Midwest).
+This was one of many British policies that created support for the American Revolution along the American frontier for those hoping to emigrate into the Ohio Country, and also for East Coast seaboard populations that were blooming in the pre-industrialization period.

-After the 1779 Sullivan Expedition broke the power of the Five Nations of the Iroquois towards the end of the American Revolution, settlement became viable from the lower Susquehanna Valley to upstate New York as far as Lake Erie.
-The United States was able to claim trans-Appalachian territories from the Ohio River to the lower Great Lakes, and west to Minnesota and Wisconsin.
+After the 1779 Sullivan Expedition broke the power of the Five Civilized Nations of the Iroquois towards the end of the American Revolutionary War, settlement became viable from the lower Susquehanna Valley to Upstate New York as far as Lake Erie.
+The U.S. was able to claim trans-Appalachian territories from the Ohio River to the lower Great Lakes, and west to Minnesota and Wisconsin.

-As the American Revolutionary War wound down in the 1780s, many family groups moved west, establishing scattered settlements from below the Wyoming Valley across the near west into the retreating western frontiers and the lands of the old Ohio Country.

-In the early 1800s, the new farms along the moving frontier were connected back to Atlantic seaboard cities by turnpikes, canals, and other transportation infrastructure works funded mostly by private funds or local governments.